MUHAMMAD-IMRAN92/blog-project-assignment/README.md

 # All code is in master branch
 #Attached a sql file for databaase

+# clone the project -> checkout into master branch -> update .env file (you can use the sql file attached with the project) -> use composer install -> php artisan serve

 User Authentication:

 Users can register, login, and logout.